DeeSeeDee/labwarejs/README.md

 # labwarejs
 Represent microplates using HTML/SVG and JavaScript.

+*The easiest way to use labwarejs in your project is to grab the labware.min.js file*

 # Background

 My goal at the outset was to keep dependencies at a minimum.
 At present, `labwarejs` only requires jQuery.
 In the future, this may change as I expand the baked-in capabilities of the library.
 For example, I've thought of leveraging d3's color scales to indicate the volume in a microplate well or the number of reads in a flowcell lane.
 Handlebars or lodash templates would also be a big help.